 In this work, we mainly make the following contributions.

-\begin{itemize} \item We propose \textbf{ACW}, a novel code watermarking approach for AI-generated code detection. \textbf{ACW} is plug-and-play and universal across different LLMs.
+\begin{itemize} \item We propose \textbf{ACW}, a novel code watermarking approach for AI-generated code detection, which is plug-and-play and universal across different LLMs.
 Moreover, \textbf{ACW} is efficient and works in a training-free manner, without the need to access or modify LLMs.

 \item The semantic-preserving transformations in \textbf{ACW} preserve the utility of code after watermarking.
-Moreover, \textbf{ACW} is resilient against code optimizations.
-Even if the embedded watermarks are partially modified, the remaining transformations still ensure discriminability.
+Moreover, \textbf{ACW} is resilient against potential code disruptions.
+Even if the embedded watermark is partially modified, the remaining transformations still ensure its discriminability.

-\item We systematically evaluate \textbf{ACW} based on Python code generated using multiple LLMs and prompt datasets.
-Our results demonstrate that \textbf{ACW} is effective and efficient in detecting AI-generated code, achieving accuracy over 97\%, true positive rates over 94\%, false positive rates below 1\%, and watermarking time below 0.1 seconds average on one piece of code, significantly outperforming existing approaches.
-Moreover, \textbf{ACW} preserves code utility, is resilient against code optimizations, and is universally applicable across different LLMs. \end{itemize}
+\item We systematically evaluate \textbf{ACW} based on Python code and projects generated using multiple LLMs and prompt datasets.
+Experimental results demonstrate that \textbf{ACW} is effective as well as efficient in detecting AI-generated code, achieving accuracy over 97\%, true positive rates over 94\%, false positive rates below 1\%, and watermarking time below 0.1 seconds average on one piece of code, significantly outperforming existing approaches.
+Moreover, \textbf{ACW} preserves code utility, remains resilient against code disruptions, and is universal across different LLMs. \end{itemize}

-The rest of this paper is as follows.
-We define our research problem in Section~\ref{sec:preliminary}. \textbf{ACW} is elaborated in Section~\ref{sec:approach} and evaluated in Section~\ref{sec:experiment}.
+The rest of this paper is organized as follows.
+We define our research problem in Section~\ref{sec:preliminary} and detail our approach of \textbf{ACW} in Section~\ref{sec:approach}.
+Our experiments are presented in Section~\ref{sec:experiment} and a further ablation study is presented in Section~\ref{sec:study}.
 We then review related work in Section~\ref{sec:relatedwork} and conclude this work in Section~\ref{sec:conclusion}.
 Finally, we release our code, data and an online appendix in Section~\ref{sec:availability}.